jonwilson030981/frida-website/_i18n/en/_docs/stalker.md

 };
 ```

 Note however, that the code necessary to write out the necessary cpu registers (the prologue) in either case is quite long (tens of instructions).
 And the code to restore them afterwards (the epilogue) is similar in length.
 We don't want to write these at the beginning and end of every block we instrument.
 Therefore we write these (in the same way we write the instrumented blocks) into a common memory location and simply emit call instructions at the beginning and end of each instrumented block to call these functions.
+These common memory locations are referred to as *helpers*.
 The following functions create these prologues and epilogues.

 ```
 static void gum_exec_ctx_write_minimal_prolog_helper (